earthly/earthly/docs/guides/cloud-secrets.md

 ### Naming of local and cloud-based secrets

-The only difference between the naming of locally-supplied and cloud-based secrets is that cloud secrets will contain two or more slashes; where as locally-defined secret names will only start with the `+secrets/` suffix, followed by a single name and no other slashes.
+The only difference between the naming of locally-supplied and cloud-based secrets is that cloud secrets will contain two or more slashes since all cloud secrets must start with a `+secrets/<user or organization>/` prefix, whereas locally-defined secrets will only start with the `+secrets/` suffix, followed by a single name which can not contain slashes.
 {% endhint %}